GlacierSecurityInc/glacierDesktop-pub/README.md

 9. IMPORTANT!
 After you have updated `version` in `package.json`, then you MUST immediately add, commit, and push the `package.json` file to the **main branch** of glacierDesktop in order to make sure that the automation will work properly for subsequent builds.
 If this step is not completed, the automated build process will not work properly.

-### Actions
+### Automation via Actions

 All automations are handled by [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions).
 They are stored in `.github/workflows`.
 A few tips / notes:

 - Actions will use the latest version of its specification **within the current context**.
 For example, say you create a new branch called `patch/new-fix`, commit, and push a change to `.github/workflows/build.yml`.
-In this scenario, `build.yml` specifies that the action should run on every push.
-When it runs for your push, it'll use your updated specification since the context is from within your branch.
+If `build.yml` specifies that the action should run on every push, then when you push changes to your branch, it will use your updated specification since the context is from within your branch.
-- Alternatively, say `.github/workflows/build.yml` runs on every push, but only when the push is to `main`.
-In this scenario, the action will not execute for `patch/new-fix` (since it only runs on pushes to `main`) and when triggered by future pushes to `main` **will not** use your updated version until you merge your changes into `main`.
+- Alternatively, if `.github/workflows/build.yml` only runs on every push to the `main` branch, then the action will not execute for a push to `patch/new-fix` (since it only runs on pushes to `main`).
+In this case, when triggered by future pushes to `main`, it **will not** use your updated version until you merge the changes in `patch/new-fix` into `main`.
 - Use Linux (`ubuntu-latest`) [runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) whenever possible, as they're far cheaper than macOS & Windows.

 ## License